datamade/how-to/environment-setup.md

 #### Packages

 * [Docker Community Edition](https://www.docker.com/products/container-runtime)
      * A popular and feature-rich container engine.
 [Mac users, look no further for installation instructions](https://docs.docker.com/v17.09/docker-for-mac/install/).
-Unix users, open the Mac instructions and find your distribution in the sidebar.
+Linux users, open the Mac instructions and find your distribution in the sidebar.

 ## Security